Scouting in Kentucky: Early history (1908–1950)

 Burnside, in south-central Kentucky, is believed to be home to the first Boy Scout troop in the United States.
 In 1908, two years before the Boy Scouts of America was officially organized, Mrs. Myra Greeno Bass organized a local troop of 15 boys, using official Boy Scout materials she had acquired from England.
 A sign at the edge of town declares Burnside "Birthplace of Boy Scouts in America", and an official state historical society marker commemorates the troop.
 Burnside is now part of the Blue Grass Council.

 Boy Scouts of America Troop 1 in Frankfort, Kentucky was established in 1909 by Stanley A. Harris.
 There has been a long-standing belief that this was the very first Boy Scout troop in the United States.
 However, Troop 1 was originally formed under the British Boy Scouts and the charter was destroyed in a fire around 1920.
 Nonetheless, Troop 1 is still active and is sponsored by the First Christian Church of Frankfort, Kentucky.

+Troop 1 in Paducah, Kentucky was established in early 1911, during the inaugural year of the Boy Scouts of America.
+Originally organized by Reverend Clinton S. Quin (the troop's first scoutmaster), Troop 1 has been continuously chartered by Grace Episcopal Church since 1911 and has claim to being one of the ten oldest, continuously chartered Troops in the United States.
+A mural on Paducah's flood wall was dedicated to the Troop in honor of its centennial anniversary on February 6, 2011.
+Troop 1 is currently organized within the Lincoln Heritage Council.

 Outside of Frankfort, in towns like Danville, Kentucky in Boyle County, 3 new troops organized in December 1911.
 Troop 1, Christian Church with nelson Rodes as Scoutmaster, Troop 2, Centenary Methodist Church with Sandridge as Scoutmaster, and Troop 3, Presbyterian Church, no Scoutmaster listed.
 Of these, Troop 1 continues today as Troop 326 and Troop 2 continues today as Troop 27.

 In addition, small councils began in a number of places, with the Issac Shelby Area Council that was made up of Mercer, Boyle, and Jessamine Counties, with and the Daniel Boone Council of Winchester, Kentucky and the Frankfort Council.